Environmental Economics & Sustainability

 Environment & Sustainability Certificate Program

-Students in this major are also well positioned to earn the Environment & Sustainability Certificate, a multi-disciplinary program offered out of the Provost's office.
+Students in this major are also well positioned to earn the Environment & Sustainability Certificate, a multi-disciplinary program offered through the Provost's office.

 Internships are designed to enhance the education of students through meaningful off-campus work experiences, and are open to qualified students.
 Students can earn 3 hour credits for an internship up to a total of 6 hours.
 An internship is an important part of the majors in Agricultural Economics as it provides an opportunity for students to apply classroom learning to the work place.
 The goal of internships is to provide students with valuable professional growth and development opportunities that prepare them for rewarding careers.
 Successful internships not only complement academic progress, but also provide employers a preview of prospective candidates for employment.